axibase/atsd-api-php/README.md

 ```

 ## Check connection
-Navigate to the following URL: ```yourDomainName/atsd-api-php/examples/testConnection.php```.
+Navigate to the following URL: `yourDomainName/atsd-api-php/examples/testConnection.php`.

-Make sure that application response is "Connection success.".
+Make sure that the application response is "Connection success.".

 ## Examples